 Scheduled Maintenance For Your Ring

-Although you can get away with cleaning your engagement ring at home, we would advise anyone to still visit a local jewelry store to get a professional cleaning at least once a year.
+Although you can get away with cleaning your engagement ring at home, we would advise anyone to still visit a local jewelry store to get professional ring cleaning at least once a year.
 They are professionals, after all, able to make your ring look like new again!
 Also, bringing your ring to a jeweler for regular maintenance is very important.
 They will check to make sure the prongs are tight, and the diamond isn’t loose or check for any potential damage to the diamond, like cracks or chips.

 How to Care For Your Diamond Ring

 First, this will help you remember where you placed it; we don’t want any lost diamond rings.
 Second, placing your ring on the counter or your bedside table can be risky, as it can easily get knocked to the ground, pushed into the sink, or eaten by a dog.
 Maybe not the last one, but you never know…the point is, keep your ring safe and out of harm’s way by keeping it in an enclosed box.

-It is very easy to care for your diamond ring if you make the effort!
+Congrats!
+You now know how to clean your wedding ring!
 These simple tips and tricks will ensure that your ring will continue to sparkle for the wedding day and for years to come.

 Not necessarily.
 While there is no such thing as over-cleaning your ring, we wouldn’t recommend cleaning your ring every single day.
 It is important to be gentle when you do clean, and if you’re using an ultrasonic machine, use that sparingly on both your ring and other forms of jewelry.